Taylor Heinicke Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 - Heinicke has thrown for 2,184 yards (242.7 per game) while completing 65.7% of his passes (201-of-306), with 12 touchdowns and nine interceptions.

-- He also has 247 rushing yards on 39 carries (plus one rushing touchdown), averaging 27.4 yards per game on the ground.
+- He's also rushed 39 times for 247 yards and one touchdown, averaging 27.4 yards per game.

-- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 56.4% of the time while running the football 43.6% of the time.
+- The Football Team have run 56.4% passing plays and 43.6% rushing plays this season.
+They rank 22nd in the NFL in scoring.

-- Heinicke has thrown 31 passes in the red zone this season, 47.0% of his team's red zone plays.
+- Heinicke accounts for 47.0% of his team's red zone plays, with 31 of his 306 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Panthers.